For this drawing, they are just hands you can say, but they are from the movie ‘Biutiful’ by Alejandro Gonzalez Inarritu…

 …I watched recently; I was deeply moved by this scene and the following one.
 So I decided it is worth to draw it.

 I missed capturing the very first step I mention always which is setting proportions, I did with a 2B sketching pencil.
-Three hands, light comes from right, taking the ring off.
+Three hands, the light comes from the right, taking the ring off.

 Darkening and setting main features in this step.
 I used 2B, 4B, 6B, 8B sketching pencils, white derwent and soft pastel pencils.